 Amazon S3 has various features you can use to organize and manage your data in ways that support specific use cases, enable cost efficiencies, enforce security, and meet compliance requirements.
 Data is stored as objects within resources called “buckets”, and a single object can be up to 5 terabytes in size.
-S3 features include capabilities to append metadata tags to objects, move and store data across the S3 Storage Classes, configure and enforce data access controls, secure data against unauthorized users, run big data analytics, and monitor data at the object, bucket levels, and view storage usage and activity trends across your organization.
+S3 features include capabilities to append metadata tags to objects, move and store data across the S3 Storage Classes, configure and enforce data access controls, secure data against unauthorized users, run big data analytics, monitor data at the object and bucket levels, and view storage usage and activity trends across your organization.
 Objects can be accessed through S3 Access Points or directly through the bucket hostname.

 Storage management and monitoring

 Amazon S3’s flat, non-hierarchical structure and various management features are helping customers of all sizes and industries organize their data in ways that are valuable to their businesses and teams.
 All objects are stored in S3 buckets and can be organized with shared names called prefixes.
 You can also append up to 10 key-value pairs called S3 object tags to each object, which can be created, updated, and deleted throughout an object’s lifecycle.
 To keep track of objects and their respective tags, buckets, and prefixes, you can use an S3 Inventory report that lists your stored objects within an S3 bucket or with a specific prefix, and their respective metadata and encryption status.
 S3 Inventory can be configured to generate reports on a daily or a weekly basis.